Scthe/nanite-webgpu/README.md

 1) The goal of the DAG is not to "use fewer triangles for far objects".
 The goal is to have a consistent 1 pixel == 1 triangle across the entire screen.
 A triangle is our "unit of data".
 The artist imports a sculpture from ZBrush.
 We need to need a way (through an error metric) to display it no matter if it's 1m or 500m from the camera.
 This is not possible with discrete LOD meshes (each LOD level is a separate geometry).
 Sometimes you would want an LOD between 2 levels.
 You need continuous LODs.
 This is the reason for the meshlet hierarchy.
 It allows you to "sample" geometry at any detail level you choose.
 2) You spend more time working on culling and meshlets instead of Nanite itself.
 You **WILL** reimplement both ["Optimizing the Graphics Pipeline with Compute"](https://ubm-twvideo01.s3.amazonaws.com/o1/vault/gdc2016/Presentations/Wihlidal_Graham_OptimizingTheGraphics.pdf) and ["GPU-Driven Rendering Pipelines"](https://advances.realtimerendering.com/s2015/aaltonenhaar_siggraph2015_combined_final_footer_220dpi.pdf).
 3) Meshlet LOD hierarchy is quite easy to get working.
 Praise [meshoptimizer](https://github.com/zeux/meshoptimizer) and [METIS](http://glaros.dtc.umn.edu/gkhome/metis/metis/overview)!
 But if you want to do it efficiently, [it will be a pain](https://advances.realtimerendering.com/s2021/Karis_Nanite_SIGGRAPH_Advances_2021_final.pdf#page=50).
-See next question for full story.
+See the next question for the full story.
 I just went with the simplest option.
 4) If your mesh does not simplify cleanly, you end up with e.g. ~3000 triangles that cover a single pixel (Jinx scene).
 The efficiency scales with your mesh simplification code.
 And if you want pixel-sized triangles (the main selling point for most people), you **need** a software rasterizer.
 The billboard impostors are also a good stability-oriented fallback.
 As mentioned above, the whole system should work cohesively.
+   1) See linked simplification discussions below for example solutions.

 ### What about mesh simplification?

+There were some recent discussions about building an efficient meshlet hierarchy.
+I will first introduce the problem and then give you links if you are still interested.

+#### Simplification problem

 > Remember, we are not doing a simple "take a mesh and return something that has X% of the triangles".
 We are doing the simplification in the context of meshlets and METIS.

 UE5 has its own mesh simplification code.
 It's the first thing that happens in the asset pipeline.
 Thus, everything saved here will have avalanche-like benefits for the rest of the system.
 It was also a problem with the Jinx model.
 On [slide 95](https://advances.realtimerendering.com/s2021/Karis_Nanite_SIGGRAPH_Advances_2021_final.pdf#page=95) Brian Karis states that **all** their LOD graphs end at a **single** root cluster.
 So no matter the model you provide, they can simplify it to 128 triangles.
 It makes you less reliant on the impostors.
 In my app, I could e.g. increase meshoptimizer's `target_error` parameter.
 But consider the following story:

 1. My first test model was a bunny with 5k triangles.
 Easy to debug (check for holes, etc.).
-It simplified into a single 128 tris meshlet.
+It is simplified into a single 128 tris meshlet.
 Nice!
 2. I've tried to load the Jinx model.
 At some point, the simplification stopped.
 You gave it X triangles and received the same X triangles.
 This crashed my app on an assertion.
 3. OK, so if the model does not simplify beyond some level, I will allow the DAG to have many roots.
 If you failed to remove at least 6+% of the triangles, stop the algorithm for this part of the mesh.
 4. The Jinx model now works correctly.
 It stops simplifying beyond 7-9 LOD levels, but this only means there are many hierarchy roots.